bastiantangedal/bastiantangedal/README.md

 <h2 align="center">Hello!
 My name is Bastian. 👋🤓</h2>
 <p align="center">I'm currently a high school student pursuing Informationtechnology :student:.
-I'm passionate about areas of machine learning like deep learning and reinforcement learning:man_technologist:.
-You can also find me interested in robotics :robot: and how we can use deep learning to automate these robots.
-I've started exploring the field of electronics as well ✨ and hope to contribute to that field as well.
+I'm love creating apps and applications that help others in their work.
+I also love chess, and play it daily.
+I've started exploring the field of open-source ✨ and hope to contribute to that field as well.
 </p>

 <p align="center">When I'm not developing and coding, you can find me watching Netflix, playing games or listening to music.
 Memes are something that are appreciated very much 😂. </p>